exponent-run/file-editing-bench/file_editing_bench/delete_fn_typescript/instructions.md

 # Delete Function Task

-In the file `userService.ts`, delete the `sendPasswordReset` function and its corresponding import that is no longer used after the function is removed.
+In the file `analytics.ts`, delete the `calculateSessionDuration` function and its corresponding import `formatDistance` from 'date-fns' that is no longer used after the function is removed.

-Note that the `sendWelcomeEmail` import is still used by the `createUser` function, so it should not be removed.
+Note that since `calculateSessionDuration` is the only function using the `formatDistance` import, this import statement can be safely removed.